arangodb/arangodb/Documentation/Books/Manual/Administration/ManagingUsers/README.md

 *Access levels* tab.
 You will see a list of databases and their corresponding database access level for that user.

-Please note that server category access level follows from the access level on the database *_system*.
+Please note that server access level follows from the access level on the database *_system*.
 Furthermore, the default database access level for this user appear in the artificial row with the database name `*`.

 Below this table is another one for the collection category access levels.
 At first, it shows the list of databases, too.
 If you click on a